-CURRICULUM BOOKLET: We send out curriculum booklets every half-term with useful dates including class assemblies, educational visits and whole school events.
+CURRICULUM BOOKLET: We send out curriculum booklets every half-term with date reminders including things such as class assemblies, educational visits and whole school events.

-KNOWLEDGE ORGANISER: We send out knowledge organisers every half-term with what we consider to be key learning within out topic.
+KNOWLEDGE ORGANISER: We send out knowledge organisers every half-term with what we consider to be our key learning within each topic.

-OPTIONAL HOMEWORK: We send out (optional) homework every half-term which is linked to out current topic and designed to enrich your child's learning experience.
+OPTIONAL HOMEWORK: We send out (optional) homework every half-term which is linked to our current topic and designed to enrich your child's learning experience.